SerDIDG/BattlelogServersBlacklist/README.md

 Future plans:
 - Sign Up by Google Account to prevent spam.
-- User comments votes and raiting.
+- User comments votes and ratings.
-- Hide blocked servers from Server Browser.
+- Hide blocked servers from the Server Browser.
 - Preferences tab.
-- MOHW support can be implemented with donation only.
+- MOH:W support can be implemented with donation only.

 =========================